Euronymou5/RayRod/README.md

 # RayRod
-**Uncompiler of python executable files created in pyinstaller and pyarmor and decompiler of .pyc files using pyinstxtractor and uncompyle6**
+**Decompiler of python executable files created in pyinstaller and pyarmor and decompiler of .pyc files using pyinstxtractor and uncompyle6**

 # Setup
 ```